glealnunes/glealnunes/README.md

 ### 🔹 **WebJump Challenge**
 Sports e-commerce platform developed with Angular, CSS, and JavaScript.
 I implemented a functional page with product category navigation and API integration, providing a dynamic and attractive shopping experience for users.

-### 🔹 **Cajueiros do Aju Studio**
-Institutional page created for a creative strategy studio for Brazilian brands.
-Developed with HTML, CSS, and Angular, delivering an efficient and visually impactful solution to optimize the company's online reach.

-### 🔹 **Time Clock System (Nasajon)**
-I actively participated in the development of a web system that allows time clock registration with photo capture.
-I worked with AngularJS, REST API integrations, and responsive design.

 ## 🖥️ Professional Experience